Bridge Diagnostics: Subchapter V Plan Confirmed by Cramdown

 | Class 3 | General unsecured | Receives unsecured distributions; absorbs certain recharacterized and deficiency amounts |

-Management and professionals: who ran the restructuring.
-A bankruptcy database listing identifies debtor counsel as Marshack Hays Wood LLP and lists attorney David Wood as counsel of record, with an Irvine, California address (BKData listing).
-Public profiles identify Jason Hansen as founder and CEO, and describe prior experience founding Precision Diagnostics (founded in 2011) before founding Bridge Diagnostics in April 2020 (The Org profile).
-For a Subchapter V case, where management often remains in place post-confirmation, the founder/CEO’s operational and commercial pivot decisions (testing mix, receivables strategy, payor contracting posture) can be as important as capital structure mechanics.
+Key professionals.
+A bankruptcy database listing identifies debtor counsel as Marshack Hays Wood LLP (David Wood, counsel of record).
+Public profiles identify Jason Hansen as founder and CEO, with prior experience founding Precision Diagnostics (founded in 2011) before founding Bridge Diagnostics in April 2020.

-Timeline: why Subchapter V speed matters.
+Timeline.
 Bridge filed in late March 2024, moved through early liquidity motions in April, filed an initial plan in late June, amended the plan in August, and reached confirmation in September.
-For Subchapter V, that cadence is consistent with the statutory goal of faster plan confirmation, but it is also a reminder that the debtor must keep the business operating through the most volatile part of the year in a new testing-mix strategy.

 | Date | Case milestone (high level) |